christianurech/christianurech.github.io/index.md

 Do not hesitate to get in touch, if you want to do a project with me.
 At the intersection of algebraic geometry, group theory, and topology there are many beautiful and fun subjects on all levels.

 Supervised student projects:
-- Céline Berthaud (Bachelor's project on hyperbolic groups)
+Master level:
+- Alois Schaffler, ETH Master's project on the theorem of Jung and van der Kulk, Master's thesis on the euclidean topology on groups of birational transformations
+- Melissa Daneile, ETH Master's project on the theorem of Noether and Castelnuovo
-- Marie Abadie, EPFL ([_Master's project_](https://christianurech.github.io/Semester_Project.pdf) on mapping class groups and Master's thesis on asymptotically rigid mapping class groups and their actions on CAT(0) cube complexes), which has lead to the following publication: [ArXiv](https://arxiv.org/abs/2401.11557)
+- Marie Abadie, EPFL Master's project on mapping class groups and Master's thesis on asymptotically rigid mapping class groups and their actions on CAT(0) cube complexes, which has lead to the following publication: [ArXiv](https://arxiv.org/abs/2401.11557)
 - Jeanette Fernandez, EPFL (Master's project on Weil's regularization theorem and Master's thesis on automorphisms of Aut(A^2)), publication forthcoming

+Bachelor level:
+- Katharina Knist, ETHZ
+- Emily Dikhoff, ETHZ
+- Adrian Gashi, ETHZ
+- Céline Berthaud, EPFL
-- Amandine Favre, EPFL (Bachelor's project on completions)
+- Amandine Favre, EPFL
-- Valentin Prost, EPFL (Bachelor's project on the Dehn-Nielsen-Baer theorem)
+- Valentin Prost, EPFL
-- Blerton Rashiti, EPLF (Bachelor's project on groups and graphs)
+- Blerton Rashiti, EPFL
-- Peter Whalley, ICL (UROP (Undergraduate Research Opportunity) on the Lickorish-Wallace theorem)
+- Peter Whalley, ICL
-- JiaJie Tao, ICL (UROP on geometric group theory)
+- JiaJie Tao, ICL
-- Tom Buhl-Nielsen, ICL (UROP on the classification of compact surfaces)
+- Tom Buhl-Nielsen, ICL

 ### Circus